 Spec Note Why It Matters

-Require IP69K where high-pressure hot washdown is used Avoids fixtures that survive hose wash but fail under sanitation jets
+Require IP69K for sanitation washdown zones Avoids fixtures that survive hose wash but fail under hot, close-range pressure jets

-Require NEMA 4X where chemical/corrosion exposure exists Targets corrosion-resistant construction expected in harsh atmospheres :contentReference[oaicite:5]{index=5}
+Require NEMA 4X where corrosion/chemicals are present Targets corrosion-resistant construction and hardware expected in harsh atmospheres

-Call out gasket material and hardware corrosion class Seals and fasteners are common failure points
+Call out gasket material + fastener corrosion performance Seals and hardware are the most common failure points in washdown sites

-Require sealed entries (glands/fittings) rated to match housing Prevents leak paths created during installation
+Require entries (glands/fittings) rated to match the housing Prevents leak paths created during installation

-IP69K and NEMA 4X solve different problems: IP69K addresses survival under severe sanitation washdown, while NEMA 4X adds corrosion resistance and hose-directed water protection.
-In many real washdown facilities, specifying both is the only defensible way to prevent premature fixture failure.
+Summary: IP69K and NEMA 4X solve different problems.
+IP69K addresses survival under severe sanitation washdown.
+NEMA 4X adds corrosion resistance and hose-directed water protection.
+In many real washdown facilities, specifying both is the most defensible way to prevent premature fixture failure and stop substitution-driven callbacks.

 Brandon Waldrop commercial lighting specialist